One of the main reasons I put up this blog is to help my fellow mommies to feel good despite the daily challenges of motherhood.

 Practical Mindful Self-Care

-1. BE present in the moment
+1. BE present at the moment

 2. Cease of OVERTHINK